UX Research

 Competitor Analysis

-I filled out a table on Notion with several of Soundboard's competitors and sections for quantitative details such as size and funding, and other more qualitative details such as marketing strategies and customer reviews.
-After compiling a large table, I restructured the important points into a document that I sent out to everyone in the company.
-In this document, I listed the competitors with quick descriptions, marketing takeaways, common customer complaints/praises, and takeaways that I translated into company values.
+I created a table on Notion with Soundboard's competitors and sections for quantitative details such as size and funding, and qualitative details such as marketing strategies and customer reviews.
+After compiling all the competitor research, I restructured the important points into a document that I sent out to the entire company.
+In this document, I listed out competitors with descriptions, marketing takeaways, common customer complaints/praises, and takeaways that I translated into company values.

-I made and sent out a second company-wide document for services such as CPAs and bookkeepers.
-I summarized the key pros and cons for each of the services and concluded with takeaways that I translated in to company values.
+I wrote up and sent out a second company-wide document for competitive services such as CPAs and bookkeepers.
+I summarized the key pros and cons for each of the services and concluded with takeaways that I translated into company values.